Project-HINATA/segatools-banafix/doc/config/common.md

 Replace the HOST field in HTTP request headers with the settings above.
 This may help bypass network restrictions in some regions.

+### `startupPort`

+Default: `0` (i.e. no operation will perform)

+Overrides the port of connections to the `startup` server.
+The current implementation affects every TCP connection to the port 80.

+### `billingPort`

+Default: `0` (i.e. no operation will perform)

+Overrides the port of connections to the `billing` server.
+The current implementation affects every TCP connection to the port 8443.

+### `aimedbPort`

+Default: `0` (i.e. no operation will perform)

+Overrides the port of connections to the `aimedb` server.
+The current implementation affects every TCP connection to the port 22345.

 ## `[ds]`

 Controls emulation of the "DS (Dallas Semiconductor) EEPROM" chip on the AMEX